Looking for all Articles by Catherine Wilson Garry?

 10. Take your favourite book to your local library and ask your librarian for a recommendation of what to read next!

-11. Choose one of the animals or dinosaurs from one of your books.
+11. Choose one of the animals from one of your books.
 Can you draw them without looking at the paper?

-13. Next time you go for a walk, try and recreate one of the books’ covers with natural materials (leaves, sticks, stones, etc.) Leave your artwork for someone else to find!
+13. Next time you go for a walk, try and recreate one of the books’ cover with natural materials (leaves, sticks, stones, etc.) Leave your artwork for someone else to find!

 14. Use soft toys, figurines or other objects to make a puppet show version of one of the stories.
 Your puppet could act out the plot or ask them to read the book to you.